 Since a live chat widget can be embedded into anything from a website to a mobile app to WordPress or any other CMS, the conversation is always happening at the right time.
 The moment someone faces a problem or has a question, they can open a chat with support and convey them right away.
 There’s no need to leave an app and go searching for a Contact us page.

-Online chat support teams, in turn, can access every context they need to provide top-notch help.
-They can see users’ recent actions, current URL, device information, and whatnot.
+Online chat support teams, in turn, can instantly access any data they need to provide top-notch help.
+Users’ recent actions, current URL, device information, and tons of custom attributes are always at their disposal.

 We’re all familiar with messengers.
 In fact, we’re actually quite fond of them (two billion WhatsApp users can’t be wrong).

-The most obvious advantage from a business’s point of view is that it allows agents to handle several conversations simultaneously.
+The most obvious advantage from a business’s point of view is that live chat allows agents to handle several conversations simultaneously.
 In fact, some studies claim it’s possible to manage 6 concurrent chats.

 If your support agents can handle up to 6 concurrent chats, and there are no additional costs, the economics of the whole thing is rather simple.
-It is super affordable.
+Live chat support is super affordable.

 The only two major spendings associated with the customer support live chat are agents’ salaries and software maintenance.
 You don’t even need an on-premise office like with call centers, since your team can literally answer chats using their phones from wherever they are.